 Call Us 01782 753 960

 Upfront and fixed prices.
 Find out exactly what you’ll pay before attending.
 Medical Insurance should fund varicose vein treatment.
 Follow the link below to find out more.

 We just do veins and are the most experienced clinic in Europe.
 We strive to provide patients with the best possible service in a friendly environment.
 Follow the link below to find out more.

 One in three of us suffer from painful and unsightly varicose veins but there are new ways of treating them.
 Here Emilie explains why she decided to get her varicose veins treated.

 Emilie, 37, had first noticed the clump of blue, bulging veins developing near her right knee when she was in her early 20s.
 They quickly became so unsightly that she stopped wearing shorts or skirts.
 The veins became more noticeable following the birth of her children, Freddie, four and Fjóla, two.

 Emilie’s first port of call was her local hospital in Gloucester.
 “They were beginning to cause me pain so I thought I could have them treated on the NHS,” she says.
 However, she soon discovered that procedures such as varicose vein removal are considered to be “cosmetic” and therefore not covered by the NHS.
 Patients must now also be at risk of developing other problems, such as painful ulcers, to be considered eligible.

 First, the veins were mapped using ultrasound to identify the problem.
-Then the large vein with the faulty valves was heated using an EVLA (endovenous laser ablation) laser fibre which is placed inside the vein using a small needle inserted into the lower leg – this eliminates the cause of the problem without damaging the surrounding tissue. three stages.
-First, the veins were mapped using ultrasound to identify the problem.
-Then the large vein with the faulty valves was heated using an EVLA (endovenous laser ablation) laser fibre which is placed inside the vein using a small needle inserted into the lower leg – this eliminates the cause of the problem without damaging the surrounding tissue. in which he teased out the veins by hand using a tiny crochet hook through a nick in the skin.
+Then the large vein with the faulty valves was heated using an EVLA (endovenous laser ablation) laser fibre, which is placed inside the vein using a small needle inserted into the lower leg.
+This eliminates the cause of the problem without damaging the surrounding tissue.
+Dr. West teased out the veins by hand using a tiny crochet hook through a nick in the skin.
 Both procedures were carried out under local anaesthetic in one sitting and took 45 minutes.
-Six weeks later Emilie returned for her final session in which she had a special type of foam injected into her leg in a 10-minute procedure called sclerotherapy, which works by scarring the veins to seal them.
+Six weeks later, Emilie returned for her final session in which she had a special type of foam injected into her leg in a 10-minute procedure called foam sclerotherapy, which works by scarring the veins to seal them.

 After each visit, the only aftercare was to wear stockings for a week.
 The whole treatment cost £1,895, and Emilie is delighted with the results.